convert cdr to html, jpg, png, pdf with GroupDocs.Viewer Java

 Practical Applications

-1. Web Portals: Use HTML conversion for displaying CDR files directly on websites.
+• Web Portals: Use the HTML conversion to embed CDR designs directly on your site.

 Performance Considerations